Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 It’s also crucial that we eat a complete range of amino acids, the building blocks of hair, skin, and nails, especially as we age.
 This is an especially important note for vegetarians and vegans, who may need to pay attention to their protein sources to achieve a diet with the full range of these proteins.

-Whatever your age or skincare goals, sun damage is worth avoiding.
-And since we know that most of the visible signs of aging are caused by the sun, a healthy anti-aging routine starts with sun protection in the form of Sundaily gummies, sunscreen, and UPF-rated clothing.
+Whatever your age or skincare goals, environmental stress is worth avoiding.
+And since we know that 90% of the visible signs of aging are caused by environmental stressors, a healthy anti-aging routine starts with The Base Layer and other ways of fighting back.
 The earlier you start, the better your results will be.

 Maintaining proper hydration and exfoliating regularly can also go a long way toward getting that youthful glow.
 Remember, too, that hydration starts from the inside out, as does nutrition.
 Drinking plenty of water and eating a balanced diet are great foundational steps for healthy skin at any age.